-Aboriginal and Torres Strait Islanders who do not have a HSC or other qualification, or who have an ATAR lower than required for their chosen course, can apply to study at Western Sydney University through the Aboriginal and Torres Strait Islander Pathway program.
+Aboriginal and Torres Strait Islander peoples who do not have a HSC or other qualification, or who have an ATAR lower than required for their chosen course, can apply to study at Western Sydney University through the Aboriginal and Torres Strait Islander Pathway Program.

 We accept applications throughout the year with assessment workshops scheduled in June and November.

 - Tuesday 17th - Wednesday 18th November 2020 (for 2021 commencement)

 Current assessment dates

 - Tuesday 17th and Wednesday 18th November 2020 for 2021 commencement

 The Pathway Program will be delivered virtually with required comprehension, essay, numeracy assessment and an informal interview components completed online.

 Note you will need access to a computer and the internet.